zaynaib/Hangman-Game/README.md

 -   [ ] Win the characters add animation for Mario + to go into a castle
 -   [ ] Win the player losers - Browser Laugh
 -   [ ] Have Mario Game Theme music in background. - option to turn off
+-   [ ] Use local storage to keep track of wins and losses

 ## My To Do List: